 Once cool, remove the canning rings from the jars.
 Wash your jars off to ensure no food residue on the outside of the jar from processing.
 Label your jar with the name of the recipe and date.
 This will help you remember what recipe you used to can and the date will allow you to use the oldest canned goods first.

-Tips for Making the Best Homemade Dill Pickles
+Tips the Best Homemade Dill Pickles

-- 1 Dill Head = 1/4 tsp dill weed
+- 1/4 teaspoon dill weed per jar

 Other Pickling Recipes